-By not answering her son, all his mother did was cause him more confusion.
+Yet by not answering her son, all she did was cause him more confusion.
 And, because his mother didn’t answer him… he just asked someone else.
-But, the person her son asked didn’t feel like talking to him either, so she told him something (a lie) just to get him to go away, as she was busy doing whatever.
-It’s so crazy how perpetuated lies can ruin relationships, eliminate trust, etc.
+However, the next person her son asked didn’t feel like talking to him either, so she told him something (a lie) just to get him to go away, as she was busy doing whatever.
+It’s so crazy how lies, given with good intentions, can ruin relationships, eliminate trust, etc.

 The truth is sometimes hard to tell in the moment, but is always better in the long run.

-How many times have we told people false truths, or a truth without placing it in context, or simply blatant lies, just to manipulate others?
-How many times have we seen police report lies to protect themselves and cover their unjust actions?
+How many times have we told false truths, or a truth without any context, or simply blatant lies, just to manipulate others?
+How many times have we seen police officers outright lie to protect themselves and cover their mistakes?
 How many times have people stood in front of a judge and actually told the truth, the whole truth, and nothing but the truth?

-I understand that no one is perfect, and a lot of people have trouble communicating and listening, but as I watched the sitcom on television I was reminded of 2 important life lessons.
+I understand that no one is perfect, and we all have lied at some point… that’s the truth.
+Nevertheless, watching the sitcom reminded me of 2 important life lessons.

-- It takes courage to discuss difficult topics with confidence – A subject like death is something no one really wants to talk about, except for funeral homes (as they are making that money).
+- It takes courage to discuss difficult topics with confidence – A subject like death is something no one really wants to talk about.
 But, any topic is easy to discuss if you are secure in your knowledge of it.
-So, the more your know… the easier it is to talk about anything.
+So, the more your know… the easier it is to discuss anything.

 I feel in a sense what we say, or the words in which we speak are likened to seeds.
 The Bible says in Proverbs 18:21 – Death and life are in the power of the tongue, And those who love it will eat its fruit.

 What type of fruit are you planting in your life and into those you love?
-Are you speaking forth words that put down people, or words that build up others?
+Are you speaking forth words that are always criticizing, or words that are encouraging?
+Do you find yourself disagreeing more than agreeing?
 I love this quote by one of my favorite comedians…

 “Our culture has accepted two huge lies.
 The first is that if you disagree with someone’s lifestyle, you must fear or hate them.
 The second is that to love someone means you agree with everything they believe, say or do.
 Both are nonsense.
 You don’t have to compromise convictions to be compassionate.”Dave Chappelle